Query Syntax

 node's type, and optionally, a series of other S-expressions that match the node's children.
 For example, this pattern would

-node whose children are both number_literal
+match any binary_expression node whose children are both number_literal nodes:

 (binary_expression (number_literal) (number_literal))

 Children can also be omitted.
-For example, this would match any binary_expression
+For example, this would match any binary_expression where at least one of child is a

-string_literal
+string_literal node:

 (binary_expression (string_literal))